-Chromatophores are pigment-containing (or light-reflecting) organs in amphibians, reptiles, fish, crustaceans, and cephalopods.
+Chromatophores are pigment-containing or light-reflecting organs in amphibians, reptiles, fish, crustaceans, and cephalopods.

-These remarkable color changes are the result of specialized cell structures interacting with ambient light from the environment.
+Color changes are the result of specialized cell structures interacting with ambient light from the environment.Chromatophore Cell Types:

 Chromatophores Pigmented - Melanophores (black/brown), Xanophores (yellow), Erythrophores (red/orange)